tarahwaters/milestone-project4/README.md

                     python manage.py load_faqs filepath/to/the/json/faqs.json
     ```
     - It's not entirely necessary with a feature like FAQs for a small business like this, espeically if the site owner is likely to update features via a frontend interface, but it was interesting to try this out and has scope for larger scale projects in future
+- **Sending email order confirmation bug fix** - see [TESTING - bugs](TESTING.md) for more details - code used to fix the issue came from Code Institute Slack channel, from a student who used the Bug Reports Workflow app

 ### Media
 - [Freepik - Favicon](https://www.flaticon.com/free-animated-icons/no-camera) - No camera animated icon created by Freepik, used in cases of 'no image' rendered for images across the site